 (Compiled by Jeremiah’s Hope for Kindness)

-These suggestions could be used various places in the community including schools, places of worship and/or any club or organization for youth.
+These suggestions could be used in schools, places of worship and/or any club or organization for youth.

 - Offer to support students/student groups who want to stop bullying in their schools by helping with some of the ideas or projects suggested in the “Student Action Ideas for Kind Schools” found below.

 - Find out what is already being done to prevent bullying.
 Are there any groups, projects or campaigns already in place that you can help with?
 If not, offer, maybe along with other parents, to organize or help organize a bullying prevention group/committee to decide on and oversee implementation of a bullying prevention plan or program.
 Ann at www.facebook.com/jeremiahshopeforkindness is happy to offer suggestions and assist with this (my e-mail address is at the bottom of page).
 Below are links to best practices for bullying prevention.
 They are excellent guidelines for schools in order to be effective in their bullying prevention efforts.

 - Invite other parents, coworkers or community members to join you in these efforts.